javalent/initiative-tracker/README.md

 If a creature's `hit_dice` property is set (whether from the add menu or in the bestiary), there is the option to Roll for HP.
 This can be set globally in settings, per-encounter, or when adding creatures to a combat.

+### AC

+Creatures can have their ACs temporarily adjusted for effects such as the Shield spell by typing directly into the AC field.

 ### Actions

 Creatures may be edited, disabled / removed from the combat in the `Actions` menu located to the right of each creature.